 - On microscopes with a Three Lens Condenser system, the size of the Acquisition Area is defined by the Illuminated Area which is specified in the Data Acquisition Preset. - On microscopes with a Two Lens Condenser system, the Acquisition Area is defined as the smallest circle that fully covers the camera field of view at the Data Acquisition Preset magnification. - c.
-If the Acquisition Areas are too close to each other or too far apart, then adjust Spacing and select Generate Pattern again. - 5.
-Set or adjust the Ice Quality Filter: - a.
-Expand the Selection ribbon group.
+If the Acquisition Areas are too close to each other or too far apart, then adjust Spacing and select Generate Pattern again.

+- 5. Set or adjust the Ice Quality Filter: - a.
+Expand the Selection ribbon group by clicking on the small arrow in the lower right corner.